junxit/us-congress-bills-117/bill.md

       - **(ii)** by striking “an emergency medical and trauma system that—” and inserting “a new or existing emergency medical and trauma system.
 Such eligible entity shall use amounts awarded under this subsection to carry out 2 or more of the following activities:”;
     - **(B)** in paragraph (1)—
       - **(i)** by striking “coordinates” and inserting “Strengthening coordination and communication”; and
-      - **(ii)** by striking “an approach to emergency medical and trauma system access throughout the region, including 9–1–1 Public Safety Answering Points and emergency medical dispatch;” and inserting “approaches to improve situational awareness and emergency medical and trauma system access, including distribution of patients during a mass casualty incident, throughout the region.”;
+      - **(ii)** by striking “an approach to emergency medical and trauma system access throughout the region, including 9–1–1 Public Safety Answering Points and emergency medical dispatch;” and inserting “approaches to improve situational awareness and emergency medical and trauma system access.”;
     - **(C)** in paragraph (2)—
       - **(i)** by striking “includes” and inserting “Providing”;
       - **(ii)** by inserting “support patient movement to” after “region to”; and